OkosunLab/raw_data_checking/Readme.md

 ### What is MD5 and why is it helpful?

 MD5 is a 128-bit hash, commonly used as a digital fingerprint.
 The hashing algorithm takes a file and returns the hash.
 Whilst possible that different files *could* have the same hash this is quite unlikely.
-In addition any changes to the file (e.g. data loss/corruption during download etc ...) will likely lead to dramatically different hashes.
+In addition any changes to the file (e.g. data loss/corruption during download, etc) will likely lead to dramatically different hashes.
 As such it is a very hand tool to verify that the files you have receIved are the ones that were sent (for sequencing for instance).

 595f44fec1e92a71d3e9e77456ba80d1 original_file.txt
 595f44fec1e92a71d3e9e77456ba80d1 downloaded_file.txt